10 Ways a Pet can Improve Life for a Senior

 8. A Sense of Security

-Living alone can be a bit uneasy at times, especially at an older age.
+Living alone can make you feel a bit uneasy at times, especially when you reach an older age.
 Having a dog not only provides companionship but also a feeling of security.
 A barking dog is a great warning system and also a strong deterrent for potential intruders.

 9. A Sense of Purpose